LiviuRimbu/ebs-fe-test/README.md

 ## What We Expect
 1. **Core Features**:
-    - A **Home Page** displaying a list of products with their details (e.g., image, name, price, category).
+    - !!!!!A **Home Page** displaying a list of products with their details (e.g., image, name, price, category).
     - A **Shopping Cart Page** listing products added to the "Shopping Cart"
     - A **Filter and Sort Feature** allowing users to filter products by category and to sort by price.
     - **Add to Cart** and **Remove from Cart** functionality for each product.